 An ETA is electronically linked to a traveler’s passport.
 It is valid for up to five years or until the passport expires, whichever comes first.
 With a valid ETA, you can travel to Canada as often as you want for short stays (up to six months at a time).
 The information entered will be sent electronically to the Canada Department of Immigration and we will send your Canada ETA online via email.

 How can I apply for a Canada ETA?

 Filling out the application form is really easy, and it should not take more than 10 minutes to complete.
 If you need help, iVisa has an excellent support service that can help you 24/7.
 The service is free of charge.

 The application form has three steps:

-The first one asks for your biographic information, passport info, and some details about your trip.
+The first one asks for your basic information, passport info, and some details about your trip.
 You are also required to select one of the three available processing time options.
-Each of them comes with its own price.

 Step number two consists of payment and revision.
 You must make sure that your application does not contain any errors or typos.
 Otherwise, your Canada ETA will be invalid, and you need to repeat the process.